 As a starting point, each bike should be the right size for the rider, have pumped up tyres, two working brakes and a red or yellow rear reflector.

 Students need to wear a bicycle helmet when riding a bike.
 The helmet must be the right size and shape for their head and correctly fitted.
 It should be standards approved.
 Students may wear their normal clothes or PE gear.
 Raincoats are handy.
 Avoid clothes that get in the way or can be unsafe: long loose skirts, jerseys tied around waists, long laces, baggy trousers and open toed shoes.

 Yes, most people can take part in cycle education to the best of their abilities.
-Teachers should talk to instructors about students with a disability or health or behavioural needs so that training can be tailored to their strengths.
+Teachers should talk to their local provider about students with a disability or health or behavioural needs so that training can be tailored to their strengths.

 Around New Zealand, professional instructors deliver a range of cycle skills courses.
 Courses vary by region and are based on national good practice guidelines.
 The aim is to help more people progress towards making trips by bike.
 Instructors can help beginners with bike handling skills and commuters and recreational riders with on road skills.

 The BikeReady website provides advice on road rules, e-bikes, looking after your bike and on-road riding.
 It pulls together the knowledge of cycling experts, so you can start learning right now.

 Take it gradually — both in terms of fitness and bike handling skills.
 Start somewhere away from roads, such as a park, cycleway or schoolyard in the weekend.
 This lets you focus on balance and bike control without having traffic to think about.